 - If you need to know what kind of content will help your blog rank quicker read this post to see Clever Blog Post Ideas to Double your Traffic Every Month.
 This is exactly how I had been doubling my blog traffic every month!

 - Add valuable length to your blog posts.
 Share details which other blog posts on the same topic are missing.
 An average blog post should have a word count of somewhere between 1000 to 2000 words.

 - Write pillar posts for competitive keywords that you really want to rank for.
-Pillar posts are very detailed and lengthy posts which kind of cover a lot of stuff on one topic.
+Pillar posts are very detailed and lengthy posts that kind of cover a lot of stuff on one topic.
 A pillar post can range from 3500 words or more.
-It will be easier to rank a blog post with 4000 to 10000 words as you are providing more information and there are good chances that none of your competitor has a post this long.
-This will also allow you to use the keyword more times without getting penalize for keyword stuffing.
+It will be easier to rank a blog post with 4000 to 10000 words as you are providing more information and there are good chances that none of your competitors has a post this long.
+This will also allow you to use the keyword more times without getting penalized for keyword stuffing.

-- Travel Blogger Sandra Ans shared a great blogging tip: “Before posting your new blog post, wait a day or two and edit your whole post.
+- Travel Blogger Sandra Ans shared a great blogging tip: “Before posting your new blog post, wait a day or two, and edit your whole post.
 Believe me, you will find a lot of mistakes and something will sound better with other words!”
-This is an excellent advice to make sure you are actually producing high quality content.
+This is excellent advice to make sure you are actually producing high-quality content.

 - Install Yoast on your WordPress.
-It is a great plug in that mainly helps you with checking SEO and readability of your post.
-It will help you improve SEO and readability of your content by giving you recommendations.
+It is a great plug-in that mainly helps you with checking the SEO and readability of your post.
+It will help you improve the SEO and readability of your content by giving you recommendations.

 Q7: How often should I publish fresh content?